 Worcestershire County Council administers the LGPS and provides payroll services to the Chief Constable.
-The administration of the police pension schemes is provided by Kier Business Services Limited.
+The administration of the police pension schemes is provided by XPS Pensions Group.

-The PCC and Chief Constable participate in various partnerships with a range of public bodies, the most significant of which is the Alliance under a Section 23 Agreement with Warwickshire Police.
+The PCC and Chief Constable participate in various partnerships with a range of public bodies, the most significant of which was the Alliance under a Section 22 Agreement with Warwickshire Police, which ceased on 31 March 2020.
 Details of the transactions with other public bodies participating in joint arrangements are set out in Note 11 to the Accounts.
-The Alliance with Warwickshire Police involves a cross-charge in and cross-charge out in 2017/18 of £35.8m (£35.9m in 2016/17) and £46.1m (£46.7m in 2016/17) respectively as shown in the table below.
+The Alliance with Warwickshire Police involved a cross-charge in and cross-charge out in 2019/20 of £10.4m (£39.4m in 2018/19) and £19.1m (£48.6m in 2018/19) respectively as shown in the table below.
+The cross-charges are much lower in 2019/20 compared to 2018/19 mainly due to the "non-pooling" of Local Policing from 1 April 2019.

-As explained in Note 11, Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council, Hereford & Worcester Fire Authority, Redditch Borough Council and Worcester City Council that commenced business on 1 September 2015.
-Each party holds two shares of £1 each; the PCC and the Chief Constable each hold one share of West Mercia Police's shares.
+As explained in Note 11, Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council and Hereford & Worcester Fire Authority that commenced business on 1 September 2015.
+Each party holds two shares of £1 each; the PCC and the Chief Constable each held one share of West Mercia Police's shares at the start of the year, with the Chief Constable's share transferring to the PCC on 6 December 2019.
 The PCC and Chief Constable receive no remuneration from PPL.